sidneykingsley/fyp/EXPERIMENTS/neural-net/README.md

 ### Description:

 This program uses a simple neural network to classify XY coordinates of a mouse click within a canvas.
-I followed a Daniel Shiffman _The Coding Train_ video tutorial. [^1]
+To create this I followed a Daniel Shiffman _The Coding Train_ video tutorial.<sup>1</sup>

 ### Result: